microsoft/microsoft-ui-xaml-specs/active/ItemsSourceView-Indexof/ItemsSourceView-IndexOf.md

 # Remarks

-The IndexOf function of ItemsSourceView base class throws a winrt hresult_not_implemented exceptions.
-If an element is not present in the collection, the method should return -1.
+If an element is not present in the collection, the method returns -1.

 # API Notes
 ItemsSourceView.IndexOf(IInspectable item): Returns index in the items source.
 If an item is not in the items source, it will return -1.